 Imported references usually have some errors or inconsistencies and will need to be edited.
 Most of these references are usually automatically generated, and they may have been created using the rules of a referencing style different to your preferred style.
 The tips for manual reference entries will help you edit your imported references as well.

-The output style in EndNote controls how your references are displayed.
+The output style in EndNote controls how your references are displayed in your library.
 You can choose to display the information you enter in a number of different referencing styles.
 For instance, APA 7th, Vancouver, or IEEE.

-You will be able to preview how your references will look in Word, and copy a formatted citation to your clipboard.
+You will be able to preview how your references will look in Word (although note that you will need to choose your style within Word as well), and copy a formatted citation to your clipboard.

 Select an output style in the menu bar under Tools > Output Styles, or using the output style drop-down menu at the bottom of your EndNote library's reference summary panel.
 This drop-down menu is circled in the image below.